NotZeri/Zeri-Mod-Manager/README.md

 # Zeri-Mod-Manager
-Zeri Mod Manager is a modern installer for BepInEx designed for 2022 Unity Mono games.
+Zeri Mod Manager is an installer for BepInEx designed for games using 2022 Unity Mono.
 It provides a fast and simple setup process with built-in support for UnityExplorer, making modding, debugging, and game inspection easier for developers and players alike.

 # Info